Antidoto: Background

 The album was recorded in London during 1997 where Nikos Karvelas lived at the time.
 When Vissi was performing in Athens and would head off to London on her days off to record the album.
 "Gazi" was the first song she presented to the public during her gigs in Gazi Club in Athens in winter 1997–1998 season.
 The cover of Antidoto was made by a photograph from the booklet of the album Travma which was reversed and edited.
 Additional photos in the booklet were captured from the music video of Erotevmenaki.
 This album includes a duet with Paris Karagiannopoulos titled "Magava Tout" which was made a single in the summer.
 The CD was an enhanced CD format release which included the music video of the second single "Erotevmenaki".
 The album was packaged in two versions; the one on paperback, gatefold cover, the other in conventional jewel case.
 Both versions included the music video of the track "Erotevmenaki" as a free bonus.

 In early 2019, a vinyl release for the album was scheduled.
 Later in the same year, the album was selected for inclusion in the Panik Gold box set The Legendary Recordings 1982-2019.
 The release came after Panik's acquisition rights of Vissi's back catalogue from her previous record company Sony Music Greece.
 This box set was printed on a limited edition of 500 copies containing CD releases of all of her albums from 1982 to 2019 plus unreleased material.

 Sales

-It became the fastest selling album until then in Greece selling more than 80,000 copies in the first week of its release.
-It also stands as the first album in Greek music history to become platinum in the first week of its release.
+It became the fastest selling album until then in Greece selling more than 80,000 copies in the first week of its release and stands as the first album in Greek music history to reach platinum status in the first week of its release.